Is plant-based meat ultra-processed?

 On the whole, evidence suggests that whether a plant-based meat product does or does not fall into the ultra-processed food category has little bearing on how healthy it is, and in fact, certain processing steps have been found to increase their nutritional value by adding or improving the bioavailability of important nutrients.

-These studies do show that processed conventional meat specifically, unlike most ultra-processed food groups, is associated with specific downsides, supporting the argument that plant-based meat could offer people an easy way to reduce their overconsumption of processed conventional meat to recommended levels.
+These studies do show that processed conventional meat specifically, alongside sugary drinks, is a primary driver of negative health outcomes seen in UPF studies, supporting the argument that plant-based meat could present an opportunity for public health as an easy way to reduce their overconsumption of processed conventional meat to recommended levels.

-For more on this topic, explore the expansive deep-dive from Green Queen media, and report from Churchill Fellowship researcher Jenny Chapman on the topic of ultra-processing and how it relates to plant-based meat.
+For more on this topic, explore this report from Churchill Fellowship researcher Jenny Chapman on the topic of ultra-processing and how it relates to plant-based meat.

 A soy root nodule under a microscope